The application process.

 Having some school experience will significantly enhance your application and will help you make an informed decision about teaching as a career.
 Secondary school experience can be arranged with us through the school experience portal or you can contact us directly and we will be happy to arrange it for you.
 Primary applicants requiring support in gaining school experience should contact Leah Axten at firstname.lastname@example.org.

-If you have very limited or no school experience we may still interview you and make you an offer but would make it a condition of the offer that you undertake a period of school experience prior to starting the course.
+If you have very limited or no school experience we may still interview you and make you an offer.

 Prepare a personal statement.